LucaCappelletti94/encodeproject/README.rst

 Utilities
 -----------------------------------------
-I've added also a method to download from a given URL, showing a loading bar, based on `this answer from stackoverflow <https://stackoverflow.com/questions/37573483/progress-bar-while-download-file-over-http-with-requests/37573701#37573701>`_.
+I've added also a method to download from a given URL, showing a loading bar, based on `this answer from StackOverflow <https://stackoverflow.com/questions/37573483/progress-bar-while-download-file-over-http-with-requests/37573701#37573701>`_.

 .. code:: python